-- (a) If a Foster Home License is denied or revoked, the prospective foster family may appeal the decision by requesting a review from the Mille Lacs Band Commissioner of Health and Human Services. - (1) If the Mille Lacs Band Commissioner of Health and Human Services finds reason to believe the family is fit to be a foster home, he or she may issue a waiver of the denial or revocation, stating the reasons for issuing a license. - (2) Such waiver shall be submitted to the Band Assembly for a vote.
-The Band Assembly may seek particular input on the recommendation from the prospective foster family's District Representative. - (3) If the Band Assembly upholds the denial, that decision shall be final. - (b) Denial of a Foster Care License due to failure to comply with Federal background standards is not appealable.
+- (a) If a Foster Home License is denied or revoked, the prospective foster family may appeal the decision by requesting a review from the Mille Lacs Band Commissioner of Health and Human Services. - (b) The Mille Lacs Band Commissioner of Health and Human Services shall grant or deny the appeal after applying the standards implicated in § 3173(i) to the prospective foster family. - (c) If the Commissioner denies the prospective foster family's appeal, that decision shall be final. - (d) Denial of a Foster Care License due to failure to comply with Federal background standards is not appealable.